-E. R. Story, Stoves and Tinware, Rosser Ave., between Tenth and Eleventh Streets, Brandon, Man .- This well, widely, and most favorably known house has been

-Somerville & Co., Dry Goods, Clothing, Gent's Fur- | the last four years, having started in 1884 with moderate capital, but which has since gradually and steadily increased until his stock and annual business is of large proportions.
+E. R. Story, Stoves and Tinware, Rosser Ave., between Tenth and Eleventh Streets, Brandon, Man.-This well, widely, and most favorably known house has been an important factor in the hardware trade of the city for capital, but which has since gradually and steadily increased until his stock and annual business is of large proportions.
 There is probably no man in the city who so thoroughly understands the retail trade of this section as Mr. Story.
 We know that none enjoy a larger portion of it than does this gentleman.
 In his store-room will be found a full and complete stock of stoves, ranges, heaters, tin and copper ware of all descriptions.
-Mr. Story makes a specialty of repair work : none but first-class workmen are employed.
+Mr. Story makes a specialty of repair work; none but first-class workmen are employed.
 Buying and selling for cash, he is prepared to compete with any similar establishment here or elsewhere.
 The trade, most of which is local, he has held since he commenced business, and many of his patrons who sought his establishment when he opened his first stock years ago, can still be found trading with him to-day.
 He possesses not only the confidence of our business men, but also that of his customers, to which may in fact be ascribed his success.
 Mr. Story makes a specialty of putting in heaters and furnaces for heating buildings with hot air or steam, also ventilators.